 Wayne Talley, Maritime Institute

-John R. Lombard, E.V.
-Williams Center for Real Estate and Economic Development
+To be Named, E.V.
+Williams Center for Real Estate

-The Strome College of Business is one of approximately 640 schools in the world to have achieved accreditation at the graduate and undergraduate levels by the Association to Advance Collegiate Schools of Business – International AACSB.
+The Strome College of Business is one of approximately 870 schools in the world to have achieved accreditation at the graduate and undergraduate levels by the Association to Advance Collegiate Schools of Business – AACSB International.
 The undergraduate and graduate accounting programs have received their own accreditation through the same agency.
 In addition, the Master of Public Administration program is one of approximately 164 graduate programs certified as meeting the standards of the National Association of Schools of Public Affairs and Administration (NASPAA).

-Undergraduate students may pursue majors and special concentrations in accounting, business analytics, economics, financial management, information systems and technology, international business, management, maritime and supply chain management, and marketing management.
-The college offers graduate programs in accounting, business administration, economics, and public administration.
-Additionally, the college offers a joint master's degree in computer information science with the Computer Science Department.
+Undergraduate students may pursue majors and special concentrations in accounting, business analytics, economics, enterprise cybersecurity, entrepreneurship, finance, information systems and technology, international business, management, maritime and supply chain management, marketing, personal financial planning, real estate, and risk management and insurance.
+The College offers graduate programs in accounting, business administration, economics, maritime trade and supply chain management, and public administration.
+Additionally, the College offers a joint master's degree in computer information science with the Computer Science Department.
 Information about the graduate programs is available in the Graduate Catalog.

-The college has several external units that enhance and support the academic programs.
-These units, listed below, offer opportunities for faculty members and students to interact with representatives of business, industry and government in Eastern Virginia.
+The College has several external units that enhance and support the academic programs.
+These units, listed below, offer opportunities for faculty members and students to interact with representatives of business, industry and government regionally, nationally, and globally.